sonrabakarim/barlkk/_posts/2016-09-02-optimize-images-sketch.md

 ## Scale down size

 Always look for ways to scale image size down.
-If the width of your image is more than 1028 pixels and you're not planning on displaying it on a HD jumbotron at the next Superbowl, consider locking the image dimensions and adjusting the width to 1028 pixels for a reasonable full-width display on most desktops and retina displays.
-And if you can get away with less, do it.
+If the width of your image width is more than 1028 pixels, and you're not planning on displaying it on a HD jumbotron at the next Superbowl, consider locking the image dimensions and decreasing the width.
+I find for JPGs 1028 pixel width still looks pretty good even on a 15-inch Retina Display.
+And if you can get away with less while still maintaining a good experience, go for it.

 ## Use lower quality

 This is particularly useful for large JPGs, often used for aesthetics or visual trim.
 When exporting as JPG try dialing down the quality from 90% to something radically less, say 40% to 60%, preview it, and see if there's a noticeable difference in fidelity.
 If there's not, you've just struck gold my friend.
 But if there is, simply dial the quality back up by halves until you strike a good balance between size and fidelity.

-## Reduce File Size

-Under the _File_ menu in Sketch there's a command called _Reduce File Size_.
-Try it.
-It's quite possible it just may save you a few MB.
-Though, if it's a Web image, and it's over 300KB in size you're probably doing something wrong.

 ## Responsive images and thumbnails

-If you're displaying thumbnail versions of your images on a website, or using the [`srcset` attribute](http://devdocs.io/html/attributes#srcset-attribute), or [`picture` element](http://devdocs.io/html/element/picture), consider saving multiple versions of your images, each at smaller size dimensions, so they'll load faster on mobile devices and in different usage contexts.
-There are gobs of articles on the Web detailing how to do this, so I'll spare you the deets.
+If you're displaying thumbnail versions of your images on a website, using the [`srcset` attribute](http://devdocs.io/html/attributes#srcset-attribute) or [`picture` element](http://devdocs.io/html/element/picture), consider saving multiple versions of your images, each at smaller sizes.
+A little planning and automation here can go a long way to save bytes down the wire while at the same time improving UX.

 ## Additional considerations